dylan-lang/opendylan/documentation/getting-started/source/editopt.rst

    as “Compiling definition…” when you compile a selection.
 -  The standard Dylan toolbar can be viewed or hidden with **View > Toolbar**.
--  The color dispatch optimizations feature, as described in `See Dispatch Optimization Coloring in the
-   Editor <coloring.htm#27192>`_, shows you where and how to optimize your code and is controlled by **View > Color Dispatch Optimizations**.
+-  The color dispatch optimizations feature, as described in :doc:`coloring`, shows you where and how to optimize your code and is controlled by **View > Color Dispatch Optimizations**.

 The editor window’s context: the active project
 -----------------------------------------------

 In an editor window, the toolbar and menu commands act upon the application of the active project.
 For instance, the **Project**, **Build**, and **Application** menus are not available in the editor if the source file being edited is not part of the active project—the project whose name is visible in the main window’s drop-down list.
-See `See The active project <debug.htm#21333>`_ for more details.
+See :ref:`active-project` for more details.

 Menu commands and special features
 ==================================